fastify/fastify/docs/Style-Guide.md

 **Indicative** - Use when making a factual statement or question.

-Example: Since there is no testing framework available, "we do recommend ways to write your test".
+Example: Since there is no testing framework available, "fastify recommend ways to write your test".

 <br>